Results 15,341 to 15,360 of 23664

 First time with Divinity 2?
 I played through as an archer and didn't have too many problems besides some really nasty difficulty spikes.
 Amdusias (MAXOS!) will make your blood boil.

 I think it's mostly important to stack passive skills and stick to only a couple of active skills.
-Keep in mind some weapons do explicitly magical damage which scales with intelligence instead of strength so turning your guy into a gish is always an option.to wound the autumnal city.
+Keep in mind some weapons do explicitly magical damage which scales with intelligence instead of strength so turning your guy into a gish is always an option.New!
+The Fall of Infinite Games 2014 - A handy release schedule for the dark season.

 09-06-2013, 08:11 AM #15345